friedmanroy/friedmanroy.github.io/_BML/7_evidence.md

 <span style='float:left'><a href="https://friedmanroy.github.io/BML/6_equiv_form/">← Equivalent Form</a></span><span style='float:right'><a href="https://friedmanroy.github.io/BML/8_kernels/">Kernels →</a></span>
 <br>
 <br>
+>In the previous posts, we defined the problem of (Bayesian) linear regression and found the MLE and posterior for the linear regression parameters.
+Throughout, we kind of assumed that the basis functions and prior were somehow chosen ahead of time, and didn't really talk about how to choose which basis functions to use.
+This is the focus of the current post.

 As we have previously discussed, there are many possible basis functions $h\left(\cdot\right)$ we can use to fit the linear regression model, and it is not always so simple to determine which set of basis functions is the correct one to use.
-On one hand, if we use a very expressive set of basis functions, or a very large one, then the model will easily fit the training data, but will probably give very inaccurate predictions for unseen data points.
+On one hand, if we use a very expressive set of basis functions (or a very large one) then the model will easily fit the training data but will probably give very inaccurate predictions for unseen data points.
 On the other hand, if we use a model that is too simplistic, then we will end up missing all of the data points.

 <div class="fake-img l-page">
 <p align="center">